shaoruu/mine.js/README.md

 # Motivation

-We thought it would be interesting to design a game that is inspired by the hugely popular game "Minecraft" with javascript.
+We thought it would be interesting to design a game that is inspired by the popular voxel engine ["Minetest"](https://www.minetest.net/) with javascript.
 We are interested to see if javascript can deliver quality graphics and performance, and interactive multiplayer game play within a 3D voxel type environment.

 # Screenshots